 Catherine Saes Moreira, Tobacco Coach

-During COVID-19 all our appointments will take place over the telephone or a video call.
-When it is safe for all patients and staff, we will also offer in-person appointments at the MGH Health Centers.
+During COVID-19 all our appointments will take place over the telephone or by video call.
+When it is safe for all patients and staff, we will also offer in-person appointments at Mass General Health Centers.

 Explore This Program

 Mass General Living Tobacco-Free is a program of Community Health Associates at Massachusetts General Hospital, a division of the Center for Community Health Improvement.
-Our clients are the communities and individuals served by the Mass General health centers in Charlestown, Chelsea, Everett and Revere.
+Our clients are the Mass General patients and the people who live and work in the communities served by the Mass General health centers in Charlestown, Chelsea, Everett and Revere.